thingsboard/thingsboard.github.io/docs/user-guide/integrations/mqtt.md

  ![image](/images/user-guide/integrations/mqtt-integration.png)

 ThingsBoard MQTT Integration acts as an MQTT client.
 It subscribes to topics and converts the data into telemetry and attribute updates.
-In case of downlink message, MQTT integration converts it to the device-suitable format and pushs to external MQTT broker.
+In case of downlink message, MQTT integration converts it to the device-suitable format and pushes to external MQTT broker.
 Pay attention: MQTT broker should be either co-located with ThingsBoard instance or deployed in the cloud and have a valid DNS name or static IP address.
 ThingsBoard instance that is running in the cloud can’t connect to the MQTT broker deployed in local area network.

 This video is a step-by-step tutorial on setting up of MQTT Integration.